Astro-Discs-TX/medusa/www/apps/docs/content/deployments/server/deploying-on-aws-using-terraform.md

 - Containerization with AWS Fargate: Module run Medusa services as ECS tasks on AWS Fargate, removing the need for Kubernetes cluster management.
 Teams can focus on defining scaling policies without worrying about the underlying infrastructure.
 - Optimized Docker Images: The Terraform module is complemented by Docker image definitions (provided as Dockerfiles in a separate [repository](https://github.com/u11d-com/medusa-starter/tree/v1)).
 These images follow best practices for security, performance, and minimal size, ensuring efficient resource utilization in production environments.

 By leveraging managed services, this architecture reduces the time, effort, and expertise required to maintain infrastructure.
-It provides the flexibility to control scalability while ensuring high availability, robust security, and optimal performance — allowing development teams to concentrate on delivering business value through their e-commerce platforms.
+It provides the flexibility to control scalability while ensuring high availability, robust security, and optimal performance — allowing development teams to concentrate on delivering business value through their ecommerce platforms.

 ## Overview of the Terraform Module